Mediamoney08/mediamoneyapp/docs/prd.md

 - Security settings\n- **Wallet-only purchase requirement: All purchases must be made using wallet balance**

 ### 2.3 User Level System
-- **User Level Tiers**: Admin can create and manage multiple user levels\n- **Custom Discount Rates**: Admin can assign custom discount percentages to each user level
+- **User Level Tiers**: Admin can create and manage multiple user levels
+- **Custom Discount Rates**: Admin can assign custom discount percentages to each user level
 - **Flexible Discount Configuration**: Admin has full control to set any discount rate per level
 - **Automatic Price Adjustment**: User prices are automatically adjusted based on their assigned level and discount rate
 - **Level Assignment**: Admin can assign users to specific levels through user management panel